Digitex Futures (DGTX) Price Tops $0.0295

 Digitex Futures Coin Trading

-Digitex Futures can be traded on these cryptocurrency exchanges: Exrates, OOOBTC and Mercatox.
-It is usually not presently possible to buy alternative cryptocurrencies such as Digitex Futures directly using U.S. dollars.
-Investors seeking to acquire Digitex Futures should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Digitex Futures using one of the exchanges listed above.
+Digitex Futures can be bought or sold on the following cryptocurrency exchanges: Exrates, Mercatox and OOOBTC.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Digitex Futures directly using U.S. dollars.
+Investors seeking to trade Digitex Futures should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Digitex Futures using one of the exchanges listed above.

 Receive News & Updates for Digitex Futures Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Digitex Futures and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.